 Easter at home?
-Searching for Easter eggs together in the garden or in the apartment could be the start of an extraordinary Easter Sunday in extraordinary times.
-Even an Easter walk as a couple or the smallest of families is also possible.
+Searching for Easter eggs together out in the greens or in your apartment is a good start of an extraordinary Easter Sunday.
+Enjoy an Easter walk with your spouse and/or family.
 How about a 3-course Easter menu prepared together with the right wines?

 Silvaner - An all-rounder for the Easter menu